CHANGE LOG

 1. Navigate to: QMenu > Comm Links

 2. Populate the options as shown in the screenshot below.
 Note that it is necessary to add the target host.
-The IP of the X10D host is 192.168.42.10 on the Microhard network.
+The default IP of the X10D host is 192.168.42.10 on the Microhard network.

 A screenshot of a computer